 Back in February, Expedia Group CEO Peter Kern told Bloomberg that summer 2022 would be “the busiest travel season ever.”
 That may have been a bit of an overly ambitious prediction (thanks largely to inflation), but the travel bug is certainly going around.
 According to a survey from ValuePenguin published in May, 73% of Americans had plans to travel this summer.

 Absolutely we can travel on a tight budget — it just depends on where we travel to (and from).
-Let’s explore a range of affordable but awesome destinations you can visit this August.
+Let’s explore a range of awesome but relatively cheap places to travel in August 2022.
 Surely the price of your journey depends on your location and other criteria, but you can get a good idea of how much (or little) it costs per day for a family to get by in style in beautiful and, in many cases, exotic locations.

 - Price for a family of four for one week: Around $1,750 (not including flights)